OpenINF/openinf-util-types/README.md

 <a name="isSharedArrayBuffer"></a>

 ## isSharedArrayBuffer(value) ⇒ <code>boolean</code>
-Determines if value is actually a SharedArrayBuffer.
+Determines if value is actually of type `SharedArrayBuffer`.

 **Kind**: global function